OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Encryption operations should rely on solid and tested functions provided by the SDK.
 The following describes different “bad practices” that should be checked with the source code:

 * Check if simple bit operations are used, like XOR or Bit flipping to “encrypt” sensitive information like credentials or private keys that are stored locally.
 This should be avoided as the data can easily be recovered.
-* Check if keys are created or used without taking advantage of the Android onboard features like the KeyStore<sup>[8]</sup>.
+* Check if keys are created or used without taking advantage of the Android onboard features like the Android KeyStore<sup>[8]</sup>.
 * Check if keys are disclosed.

 ###### Typical Misuse: Hardcoded Cryptographic Keys